nrjones8/blog/content/18f-fbi-officer-data.md

 3. What led to the initial jump from 1971 to 1972?
 And what happened in the 80s?
 1982 to 1983 specifically?
 To identify specific years that change happened, it's useful to instead look at a plot of changes over police rates over time.
-That is, a plot showing the increase (or decrease) in number of police per 1000 peple from one year to the next.
+That is, a plot showing the increase (or decrease) in number of police per 1000 people from one year to the next.
 Let's take a look at that.

 ![One year change in officers per 1000](images/officer_rate_deltas_heatmap_state_year.png "Change in Officer Rate")